cfengine/documentation/guide/setting-up-a-workflow-and-toolchains-for-authoring-promises.markdown

 ---
 layout: default
-title: Setting Up a Workflow and Toolchains for Authoring Promises
+title: Authoring Policy Tools & Workflow
 published: true
-sorting: 4
+sorting: 3
 ---

 There are several ways to approach authoring promises and ensuring they are copied into and then deployed properly from the `masterfiles` directory: